Tempest (codename): History

 Difficulties quickly emerged.
 Computerization was becoming important to processing intelligence data, and computers and their peripherals had to be evaluated, wherein many of them evidenced vulnerabilities.
 The Friden Flexowriter, a popular I/O typewriter at the time, proved to be among the strongest emitters, readable at distances up to 3,200 ft in field tests.
 The U.S. Communications Security Board (USCSB) produced a Flexowriter Policy that banned its use overseas for classified information and limited its use within the U.S. to the Confidential level, and then only within a 400 ft security zone, but users found the policy onerous and impractical.
 Later, the NSA found similar problems with the introduction of cathode-ray-tube displays (CRTs), which were also powerful radiators.

 There was a multiyear process of moving from policy recommendations to more strictly enforced TEMPEST rules.
 The resulting Directive 5200.19, coordinated with 22 separate agencies, was signed by Secretary of Defense Robert McNamara in December 1964, but still took months to fully implement.
 The NSA's formal implementation took effect in June 1966.

 Meanwhile, the problem of acoustic emanations became more critical with the discovery of some 900 microphones in U.S. installations overseas, most behind the Iron Curtain.
 The response was to build room-within-a-room enclosures, some transparent, nicknamed "fish bowls".
 Other units were fully shielded to contain electronic emanations, but were unpopular with the personnel who were supposed to work inside; they called the enclosures "meat lockers", and sometimes just left their doors open.
 Nonetheless, they were installed in critical locations, such as the embassy in Moscow, where two were installed: one for State Department use and one for military attachés.
 A unit installed at the NSA for its key-generation equipment cost $134,000.

 TEMPEST standards continued to evolve in the 1970s and later, with newer testing methods and more nuanced guidelines that took account of the risks in specific locations and situations.
 During the 80s, security needs were often met with resistance.
 According to NSA's David G. Boak, "Some of what we still hear today in our own circles, when rigorous technical standards are whittled down in the interest of money and time, are frighteningly reminiscent of the arrogant Third Reich with their Enigma cryptomachine."

+In 1984 Zenith Data Systems won a $100 million contract to supply TEMPEST computers to the United States military.